top of page

 We currently have pups available in the Mattis X Amarula litter which were born on October 30, 2024.

-If you would like to reserve one of these pups, please reach out!
+If you would like to reserve one of these female pups, please reach out!

 Vaccinations